 What we do

-If you don’t need us and feel well supported we will just call back about 3 months later when you feel a bit more settled to check you are ok and start to think about next steps (for example stone setting/unveiling).
+The Bereavement Care Team are here to be a listening ear, to help, support, and guide you through this difficult time, of course in the strictest confidence.
+This is a community service that is still available if you are not a member at our synagogue.
+Someone from our team will be in touch to ask how you are doing and whether you need any help.
+We will arrange a small shabbat care package and a note to let you know we are thinking of you.
+If you don’t need us and feel well supported we will just call back about 3 months later when you feel a bit more settled to check you are okay and start to think about next steps (for example stone setting/unveiling).
 If you need us to be around for you for a while that’s also fine but you may also want some professional help.